muldjord/boris/data/behavs/README.md

 11;75;0;0;;break
 12;75;0;0;;label that
 ```
-The rudimentary language allows for the following commands to be used:
+The Boris scripting language allows for the following commands to be used:

 #### Commands